Special procedural guarantees

 Vulnerability questions pertaining to women

-As mentioned in the previous AIDA report, an issue that was raised in 2019 by the University of Uppsala with the assistance of the Swedish Refugee Law Center relates to the fact that the SMA has rejected asylum claims of female applicants in cases where they can rely on a ‘male network’ (i.e. male relatives such as brothers, the father, male relatives from the woman’s husband etc.) in their home country.
+As mentioned in the previous AIDA report, an issue that was raised in 2019 by the University of Uppsala with the assistance of the Swedish Refugee Law Center relates to the fact that the Swedish Migration Agency has rejected asylum claims of female applicants in cases where they can rely on a ‘male network’ (i.e. male relatives such as brothers, the father, male relatives from the woman’s husband etc.) in their home country.
 In such cases, the asylum claim may be rejected and women are subsequently deported to their country of origin.
 The authors concluded that relying on this so-called ‘male network’ in asylum assessments violates UNHCR guidelines and the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW).
-This issue was particularly criticised and reported in cases involving women from Afghanistan.[18]
+This issue was particularly criticised and reported in cases involving women from Afghanistan.[29]

-On 6 December 2022, the Swedish Migration Agency in an updated legal position regarding applicants from Afghanistan[19] stated that the situation of women in Afghanistan is considered to be such that their fundamental human rights are violated, and that this is done, inter alia, through legal, administrative, policy and/or judicial measures that are in themselves discriminatory or implemented in a discriminatory manner, cf. Article 9(2)(b) of the Qualification Directive.
-The Migration Agency considers that it is likely that women and girls in Afghanistan in general, including women and girls in families with a male family member, through the accumulation of various measures, risk being subjected to discrimination at such a level and with such severe restrictions on their fundamental rights and freedoms that, in a forward-looking assessment, this will reach persecution, cf. Article 9(1)(b) of the Qualification Directive.
-This means that an asylum-seeking woman or girl from Afghanistan must be assessed to be a refugee as belonging to a particular social group, i.e. gender, according to Chapter 4.
+On 6 December 2022, the Swedish Migration Agency, in an updated legal position regarding applicants from Afghanistan[34] stated that the situation of women in Afghanistan is considered to be such that their fundamental human rights are violated, and that this is done, inter alia, through legal, administrative, policy and/or judicial measures that are in themselves discriminatory or implemented in a discriminatory manner, cf. Article 9(2)(b) of the Qualification Directive.
+The Swedish Migration Agency considers that it is likely that women and girls in Afghanistan in general, including women and girls in families with a male family member, through the accumulation of various measures, risk being subjected to discrimination at such a level and with such severe restrictions on their fundamental rights and freedoms that, in a forward-looking assessment, this will reach persecution, cf. Article 9(1)(b) of the Qualification Directive.
+This means that an asylum-seeking woman or girl from Afghanistan must be assessed to be a refugee as belonging to a particular social group, i.e., gender, according to Chapter 4.
 Section 1 of the Aliens Act.

 If a woman or a girl has received an expulsion decision, the situation in Afghanistan mentioned above is to be considered a new circumstance according to the rules regarding impediments to enforced return.
 If it is not deemed possible to grant a residence permit in accordance with Chapter 12.
 Section 18 of the Aliens Act, the case shall be re-examined in accordance with Chapter 12.
 Section 19 of the Aliens Act since it can be assumed that the Taliban regime’s approach to women and girls and the generally worsening situation constitute such permanent obstacles to enforcement as referred to in Chapter 12, Sections 1-3 of the Aliens Act.

-In 2019, the Group of Experts on Action against Violence against Women and Domestic Violence (GREVIO) published its report on Sweden’s implementation of the Istanbul Convention.
-The findings were presented in last year´s AIDA report.[20]
-One of the comments from GREVIO referred to the possibility of a person, having been granted a temporary residence permit as a spouse or partner, being granted an autonomous residence permit.
+GREVIO furthermore commented on restrictions regarding the possibility of a person, having been granted a temporary residence permit as a spouse or partner, being granted an autonomous residence permit.
 The restrictions introduced by the Temporary Act ceased to exist when the new legislation entered into force in July 2021.
 A continued and autonomous residence permit may be granted where the relationship has ended following violence on the alien or the alien’s child or another serious violation of their liberty or peace (Chapter 5 Section 16).
-Previously, a permanent residence permit could be granted in such a situation, but following the changes in Swedish migration legislation, residence permits are now as a main rule temporary.
 However, there are some limitations on the definition.
 GREVIO finds it worrying that there is a duration requirement of the relationship (which is not a requirement under the Istanbul Convention) and further criticises the narrow definition of “violence”.
 As a result, women may be reluctant to end their relationship out of fear of not being believed or not meeting the “required” threshold of violence.

 The Migration Agency can offer an asylum seeker who has been subjected to or threatened with violence accommodation in another location, and also mark the address as confidential.
 However, the Migration Agency cannot offer sheltered housing.
 This must according to the Migration Agency be offered under municipal auspices.[39] (see also Reception of women).